2. User interfaces

 Run anyway

 button.
-The file will now run SPPAS, and you
+The file will run SPPAS like expected,

-will now no longer get a Windows protected your PC prompt when you run
+and you will now no longer get a Windows protected your PC prompt when

-Once the SPPAS package is opened in the Finder, double-click on the
+Once the SPPAS package is opened in a file explorer, double-click on the

 sppas.command